Hashir789/db/README.md

 ## Core Workflow

 ### User Registration & Onboarding
-1. User registers → Default deeds (Namaz, Lie) are automatically assigned
-2. User completes profile setup
+1. User registers and completes profile setup
+2. **Default Deed Selection**: User is presented with option to:
+   - **Accept default deeds**: Namaz and Lie are added to their account
+   - **Skip default deeds**: Start with custom deeds only
+3. User can customize default deeds at any time (add/remove/modify)
-3. System initializes user's first day entry structure
+4. System initializes user's first day entry structure

 ### Daily Deed Logging Workflow
 1. **Entry Creation**: User selects date (default: today)
 2. **Deed Selection**: Choose from Hasanaat or Saiyyiaat section
+3. **Entry Constraint Check**:
+   - **If deed has sub-deeds**: Only sub-deed entries are allowed (cannot add entry to parent deed)
+   - **If deed has no sub-deeds**: Entry can be added directly to the deed
-3. **Measurement Input**:
+4. **Measurement Input**:
    - **Scale-based**: Select from predefined scale (e.g., Yes/No, Excellent/Good/Average)
    - **Count-based**: Enter numeric value
-4. **Sub-deed Handling**: If deed has sub-deeds, system presents sub-deed inputs
+5. **Sub-deed Handling**: If deed has sub-deeds, system presents sub-deed inputs for each sub-deed
-5. **Validation**: Ensure measure type consistency within deed group
+6. **Validation**: Ensure measure type consistency within deed group
-6. **Reflection**: Optional reflective message attachment
+7. **Daily Reflection Messages**: User can optionally add:
+   - One Hasanaat reflection message (for all hasanaat deeds of the day)
+   - One Saiyyiaat reflection message (for all saiyyiaat deeds of the day)
-7. **Save**: Entry stored with timestamp and metadata
+8. **Save**: Entry stored with timestamp and metadata

 ### Custom Deed Creation Workflow
 1. User navigates to "Custom Deeds"